-Operating theatre
+Operating Theatre

-Once the Operating Theatre is ready for you, the anaesthetist will take you into the theatre and help you to move on to the operating table.
+Once the Operating Theatre is ready for you, the Anaesthetic Nurse/ Technician will take you into the theatre and help you to move on to the operating table.
 The room temperature may feel a bit colder, so please inform the staff and they will address this.